 The exercise price of all stock options granted during the period are equal to the closing market price at the grant date.
-The Company calculates share-based payment from the vesting of stock options using the Black-Scholes option-pricing model with assumptions noted below.
+The Company calculates the fair value of the options at the grant date using the Black-Scholes option-pricing model with assumptions noted below.